Skip to main content

 Key differences between a PEO and an EOR.

 Want to find out what other people are choosing?
-Join the conversation in the People Managing People Community, a supportive community of HR and business leaders passionate about sharing the top tips for making an impact in your organization and your career.
+Join the conversation in our supportive community of HR and business leaders sharing knowledge and expertise to help you grow in your career and make greater impact in your org.

 Finn is an editor at People Managing People.
 He's passionate about growing organizations where people are empowered to continuously improve and genuinely enjoy coming to work.
 If not at his desk, you can find him playing sports or enjoying the great outdoors.